 Did you know that the grizzly bear is scientifically called the North American brown bear?
-Can you recognize a grizzly?
-Do you know where to find them?
-Whether your a bear savvy or not, it might be the time for some grizzly bear facts.
+Do you know the weight and height of an average grizzly bear?
+Have you wondered where the name “grizzly” comes from?
+If you like random animal facts, it might be the time to learn some interesting things about grizzly bears.

 Let’s start with the meaning of the name “grizzly”.
-The term seemed to have been coined by Meriwether Lewis and William Clark, who described these bears as “grisley” and by this name they may have meant “grisly” = fear-inspiring or “grizzled” = with grey and golden tips of hair.
-Given that these bears are for many people fear-inspiring, it is tempting to believe that they meant “grisly”, but, of course, you never know.
+The term seems to have been coined by the explorers Meriwether Lewis and William Clark, who described these bears as “grisley” when they may have meant “grisly” (meaning fear-inspiring) or “grizzled” (meaning with grey and golden tips of hair).

 Do you really want to see a grizzly bear?
 Those of you who are excited about the idea of seeing a grizzly (and please don’t get significantly close to one) may wonder how to identify one.
-Besides looking like a bear and generally having brown fur with some blond and/or white on the black or flank, grizzly bears have a hump on their shoulders, something which helps curious humans to distinguish them from the black bears.
-There are also other features that help differentiate a grizzly from other types of bears but let’s not overload the memory and keep it to fundamentals – if it has a hump it should be a grizzly and not a black bear.
+Besides looking like a bear and generally having brown fur with some blond and/or white on the black or flank, grizzly bears have a hump on their shoulders, something which helps curious humans to distinguish them from black bears.
+There are also other features that help differentiate a grizzly from other types of bears but let’s keep it to fundamentals – if it has a hump it should be a grizzly and not a black bear.

 Do they all look the same?
-Some of the readers might be surprised to know that grizzly bears come in somewhat different shapes (or in other words, multiple morphological forms).
-For this reason, some recognize several subspecies, including the mainland grizzly (Ursus arctos horribilis; do you call a bear horribilis, seriously?), peninsular grizzly (Ursus arctos gyas), Kodiak bear (Ursus arctos middendorfii), and the two extinct subspecies Mexican grizzly bear (Ursus arctos nelsonit) and California grizzly (Ursus arctos nelsoni).
+Some of you might be surprised to know that grizzly bears come in somewhat different shapes (or in other words, multiple morphological forms).
+For this reason, one can recognize several subspecies, including the mainland grizzly (Ursus arctos horribilis ( Who calls a bear horribilis?!)), peninsular grizzly (Ursus arctos gyas), Kodiak bear (Ursus arctos middendorfii), and the two extinct subspecies, Mexican grizzly bear (Ursus arctos nelsonit) and California grizzly (Ursus arctos nelsoni).
 According to modern genetics, the grizzly bear is a subspecies of the brown bear (Ursus arctos).

-When a baby grizzly is born, it tends to weight around 1.1 pounds (50 grams).
-Some may believe grizzlies are the cutest when they are born and may wish to see the birth of a species of grizzly bears that would remain at a small size and be playful.
-When they grow, grizzly bears have an average length of 6.50 feet (198 cm).
-The adult weight rages significantly, with an average around 600 pounds (272 kg) for males and 350 pounds (159 kg) for females.
+When a baby grizzly is born, it usually weighs around 1.1 lbs (50 grams).
+It is tempting to hope for the emergence of a subspecies that doesn’t grow a lot and could live with humans.
+At present time, all grizzly bears do grow a lot, reaching an average length of 6.50 ft (198 cm).
+The adult weight rages significantly, with the average being around 600 lbs (272 kg) for males and 350 lbs (159 kg) for females.

-Do you think you know how a grizzly spends most of the days?
-Maybe you do.
-As some might suspect, they hibernate quite a lot, sometimes for as much as 7 months each year.
+As you might have heard, bears engage in something that at least resembles hibernation quite a lot, sometimes for as much as 7 months each year.
 As you also might know, hibernation occurs during the coldest months of the year.
-What might be less known is that the hibernation period of females tends to end later; males “wake up” in March while females tend to wait until April or May.
-It is worth mentioning that not everyone agrees that grizzly bears hibernate, as their body temperature and ability to move during hibernation do not correspond with the definition of hibernation.
+What might be less known is that for females the hibernation period tends to end later.
+Males “wake up” in March while females tend to wait until April or May.

-Do grizzly bears eat humans?
-Well, that would be highly unusual.
-Grizzlies commonly eat salmon and other fishes but sometimes also young deer, marmots, elk, moose, volents, and rodents, among others.
+In case you wonder, grizzly bears do not usually eat humans and attacks will typically be motivated by them feeling threatened.
+Grizzlies commonly eat salmon and other fishes but sometimes also young deer, marmots, elk, moose, and rodents, among others.
 They even eat bees, ants, and other insects.
-Of course, bears are omnivores and also eat knotgrasses, blueberries, blackberries, salmon berries, soapberries, cranberries, and other plants.
+Of course, bears are omnivores and also eat knotgrasses, blueberries, blackberries, salmonberries, soapberries, cranberries, and other plants.
 The diet of grizzlies will vary according to the ecosystem in which they live.
 For instance, some may be surprised to know that some grizzly bears actually prey bison in the Yellowstone National Park.

-Are grizzly bears protected?
-Today there are efforts to protect them, but for many places it is too late, as they have already disappeared (e.g., California).
-The grizzly bear is regarded as a threatened species in the contiguous United States and as endangered one in some parts of Canada.
+The grizzly bear is regarded as a threatened species in the contiguous United States and as an endangered one in some parts of Canada.
 The U.S. Fish and Wildlife Service attempts to restore grizzly bears in the Cabinet-Yaak (Montana and Idaho), Yellowstone (Montana, Idaho, and Wyoming), Northern Continental Divide (Montana), North Cascades (Washington), Selkirk (Washington and Idaho), and Selway-Bitterroot (Montana and Idaho).
 Grizzlies are also protected in American and Canadian national parks.